davidjenei/davidjenei.com/notes/naming-abstractions.md

 > (see Pads and capabilities), you will learn more about data input and
 > output in elements, and how you can set that up in your application. -
 > [Gstreamer]

+"Base"
+---

+Base class?
+It probably should be composition instead of inheritance.

   ["Element"]: #element
   [Gstreamer]: https://gstreamer.freedesktop.org/documentation/application-development/basics/elements.html?gi-language=c